-Court: Government can't block immigrant teens from abortion
+Court: government can't block immigrant teens from abortion

 The ACLU has since represented several other teens who have sought abortions while in custody, but the organization doesn't know of any others actively seeking abortions, Amiri said Friday night.
 The judge's order now covers any teens currently in custody or who come in to custody while the lawsuit goes forward.

-U.S. District Judge Tanya Chutkan said in the ruling Friday that Lloyd and his office are "certainly entitled to maintain an interest in fetal life" and even to prefer that pregnant minors in their custody "choose one course over the other," but the government can't create or implement a policy that strips minors "of their right to make their own reproductive choices."
-Chutkan was appointed by President Barack Obama.
+U.S. District Judge Tanya Chutkan said in ruling Friday that Lloyd and his office are "certainly entitled to maintain and interest in fetal life, and even to prefer that pregnant" minors in their custody "choose one course over the other," but the government can't create or implement a policy that strips minors "of their right to make their own reproductive choices."

 Follow Jessica Gresko on Twitter at http://twitter.com/jessicagresko